inkandfeet/inkdots/README.md

 Anonymous analytics and url shortening for users you love.
 Track pages, not people.

-❤️-based.
+❤️-based feedback baked in.
 Know what your visitors _loved_, not just what they saw.

 Generate short urls that don't track who's clicking them.